This page applies to dbtool in releases 6.8 and later. For older versions see DBTool Legacy.

 -all

 Backup all databases.
-When this option is specified the target db option is ignored and if <backup path> is provided, it is assumed to be a folder path.
+When this option is specified the db option is ignored and if <backup path> is provided, it is assumed to be a folder path.

 <backup path>

 Absolute path in which to store the backup.
-If this option is not used the backup will be stored in the location as defined by database configuration.
+If this option is not used the backup will be stored in the location as defined by the database configuration.

 A predetermined file name and/or extension is appended automatically when necessary.

-Backs up all databases to default backup location e.g. "C:\ProgramData\EasyPost\db\db.backup\usera.epbak" "userb.epbak" etc.
+dbtool -b -db ABC12345 "C:\Backups" // Backs up database ABC12345 to file c:\Backups\ABC12345.epbak dbtool -b -all // Backs up all databases to default location i.e. "C:\ProgramData\EasyPost\db\db.backup\usera.epbak" "userb.epbak" etc.

 -r -restore